 Alternatively, you can also install the JBT manually as follows:

 (1) Download jwst_backgrounds source code from https://github.com/spacetelescope/jwst_backgrounds

 Running the JBT from the command line

-You can run the tool from the command line (easiest for casual use), or you can import it as a python module, which is useful for writing scripts to carry out more detailed parameter studies.
+You can run the tool from the command line (easiest for casual use), or you can import it as a Python module, which is useful for writing scripts to carry out more detailed parameter studies.
 A complete description of available command line options and arguments can be displayed using the command:

 Using the command line, the following command will plot the bathtub curve for a given RA, DEC and wavelength, and will also plot the background intensity spectrum for day 268 (where day=1 is January 1st).
 Note that the options (identified with "--") must come first.

-Note that if you want to save one or both plots to a file, each GUI plot window has controls at lower left; select the disk icon to save the plot (png by default).
+Note that if you want to save one or both plots to a file, each GUI plot window has controls at the lower left; select the disk icon to save the plot (png format, by default).
 Other controls in the GUI allow you to pan and zoom within a given plot as desired.

 Some users may find it useful to have the data generated by the tool in ASCII files for use by other programs.
 By default, the tool outputs files "background.txt" and "background_versus_day.txt" to the current working directory.
 However, if you want to redirect this output to file names of your choosing, the tool help contains instructions to do this.
 Here is an example: